 Assimilate Balance (also referred to as carbohydrates or sugars)

 Assimilates are the main building blocks for plant production.
 For plants to grow to their maximum potential, assimilate production needs to be maximized, while also ensuring consumption is optimized.

 Reduced assimilate production would slow down growth, while excess assimilates in the plant are “wasted” on starch and cellulose production, which aren’t necessary in most cases.

 The energy balance of the greenhouse is similar to that of the plant.
 An excess of inputs – solar radiation, heating and lighting will increase temperature.
 While an excess of outputs – heat emission, ventilation and convection will decrease temperature.
 Energy, in this case, is expressed in W/m2.

-Outdoor conditions have a major impact on the greenhouse’s energy balance, as heat and radiation are constantly transferred.
+Outdoor conditions have a major impact on a greenhouse’s energy balance, as there’s a constant transfer of heat and radiation.

 The moisture balance is defined as the balance between inputs – evaporation from the plants, as well as misting in some greenhouse, and outputs – condensation and ventilation.
 Moisture, or humidity, is measured in relative humidity (RH), absolute humidity (AH) or vapor pressure deficit (VPD).